Code-Institute-Submissions/oerbeyer-MS1/README.md

 # The Guitar Centre

-I've chosen to redesign the website for my local guitar shop, **The Guitar Centre, in Sevenoaks, UK**.
+I've chosen to redesign the website for my local guitar shop, **The Guitar Centre**, in Sevenoaks, UK.

 The existing website can be viewed [here](https://www.sevenoaksguitarcentre.co.uk/).